Endpool/CookCookhNya/README.md

 # Instructions for local development

-1. Create a new directory.
+1. Create a new directory
 2. Clone this repo
 3. Run
 ```bash